-- No formal discussion sections tomorrow but your TA will be available both in the scheduled room (301 MLH or W240 AJB) and on Zoom (via the TA's Office Hours Zoom link on the lecture ICON) during the scheduled section times to help with Python installation/execution questions - First homework will be assigned tomorrow, due Friday, Sep 3, 2pm. - Office Hour Zoom links for both me and TAs are on the lecture ICON page.
-Times are posted on the main course information page (outside of ICON) - Lecture slides will always be posted within a few hours after class. - Lecture videos will typically be recorded and posted on ICON but sometimes there are recording glitches ... so there is no guarantee of lecture video availability.
+- No formal discussion sections tomorrow but your TA will be available on Zoom during his scheduled section times (see section, not lecture, ICON page for section Zoom links) to help with Python installation/execution questions - First homework will be assigned tomorrow, due Monday, Feb.
+1, 11am.
+Usually, homework assignments will be due on Mondays. - Office Hour Zoom links for both me and TA are on the lecture ICON page.
+Times are posted on the main course information page (outside of ICON)